Research output per year

 In my current PhD research, I am exploring the construction of gamer identity and the intersection with players gender identity, and how this varies across gaming contexts.
 Additionally, I am investigating the salience of gamer identity and the expression of this via players online language.
 I am particularly interested in exploring why female participation in the gaming community is restricted and stigmatised.

-I am investigating independent and autonomous learning in higher education, specifically considering the perspectives of female-identifying postgraduate research STEM (science, technology, engineering, and mathematics) students.
-This small-scale qualitative project is part of my Postgraduate Certificate in Teaching in Higher Education at Edge Hill University.
+I explored independent and autonomous learning in higher education, specifically considering the perspectives of female-identifying postgraduate research STEM (science, technology, engineering, and mathematics) students.
+This small-scale qualitative project was conducted as part of my Postgraduate Certificate in Teaching in Higher Education at Edge Hill University.

 In my previous studies at the University of Chester I investigated gender differences in spatial ability and the effects of a stereotype threat on performance, with a focus of increasing and maintaining female engagement in STEM.
 In my studies at The University of Sheffield, I investigated the influence of language on reuse intentions/behaviour for plastic food packaging.